Feiyue Martial Arts Shoe Review

 The brand Feiyue got its start in the 1920s in Shanghai, China.
-Feiyue shoes quickly became a popular choice for martial arts and other athletic activities.
+By the 1930s, Feiyue, which means “Great Leap Forward” or “Flying Forward” were producing a shoe that had gained a reputation for being flexible, comfortable and robust, perfect for athletes and martial artists.
+Feiyue shoes quickly became a popular choice.
+And they were even worn by performers during the Opening Ceremony of the 2008 Summer Olympic Games in Beijing to highlight Chinese culture.
 Today, they are still an immensely popular brand among martial artists, particularly wushu practitioners and Shaolin monks.
 And they still hold a prominent position in Chinese athletics.

 Now you can add the parkour community to the list that has adopted this simple, highly flexible, low cost shoe.
 Although somewhat polarizing, Feiyues are absolutely adored by many traceurs.
 If you’ve been in the parkour community for any length of time, it is hard to not come across them or hear them being recommended by someone.